wesl-ee/BBDiary/README.md

 system.
 A lot of these options are important in creating a working install, so do not forget this step!

-Finally, host the repository folder using your favorite webserver (Apache, nginx, lighttpd, etc.)
+Next, host the repository folder using your favorite webserver (Apache, nginx, lighttpd, etc.) and ensure that the page displays properly

+### Clean URLs

+Lastly, you will need to add a rewrite rule to your webserver so you can access your entries using a more semantic URL.
+The following rules rewrite all characters past `/path/to/bbdiary` in the request to mean a path for an entry.
+For example, `/path/to/bbdiary/2015/` would be rewritten to `/path/to/bbdiary?path=/2015` for use in our script.

+#### Lighttpd

+In your server block:

+	url.rewrite-if-not-file = (
+		"^/path/to/bbdiary(.+)$" => "/path/to/bbdiary?path=$1"
+	)

 ## Writing Entries